ChrisZie/HugoSymphony/content/service/webdesign/_index.md

     textfront: Do You Know How Long A User Takes To Judge Whether They Will Stay On Your Website Or Go To Another?
     bgimagefront: https://cdn.pixabay.com/photo/2019/04/06/05/17/wallpaper-4106667_1280.jpg
     titleback: 0.05 Seconds
     textback: Half a second!
 That's all you have to convince a user to stay and learn about who you are and what you do.
 If half a second is all you have to make a difference, make it count.<br><br>We work with you to understand your themes, mission, and goals.
-We use that to design a spectacular website that considers colour, design effects, and layouts in optimizing User Experience.
+We use that to design a spectacular website that uses colour, design effects, and layouts to optimize User Experience.
 And, as users clearly prefer original designs, your site will not be made from a template but rather designed just for you.
     bgimageback: https://cdn.pixabay.com/photo/2016/01/10/23/18/lions-1132745_1280.jpg

   - titlefront: SPEED